Download (PDF: 352 KB)

 To apply for unemployment compensation benefits, you must apply through your state labor or employment agency.
 To find out more information about your state unemployment office, please visit local employment benefits page at www.careeronestop.org.

 Each state labor or employment agency participating in the pandemic unemployment assistance (PUA) program will have its own process for accepting unemployment compensation claims and processing those requests.
-Many states are working to implement the CARES Act and are creating the proper systems to be able to accommodate all requests for unemployment compensation, including specific applications for independent contractors.
+Many states have been creating the proper systems to be able to accommodate all requests for unemployment compensation, including specific applications for independent contractors.
 It is best to continue to check with your state labor agency or unemployment office to find out how and when to apply.

 Because the unemployment claims process is now being extended to independent contractors, under the CARES Act there may be questions asked that do not apply (i.e. who is your employer).
 As states update their processes to extend the benefits, these questions and claims forms may change.
 It is recommended that all questions be answered thoroughly and honestly for accuracy in PUA benefit determinations conducted by the state.

 3. Real estate services have been deemed “essential” in my state, does this mean I’m ineligible for the new unemployment benefits for self-employed?